n8n-io/n8n-docs/docs/doc2/settings/integration/api-integration.md

 ## API Key

 All you need is your API Key.
-You will find your **API Key** in the Integration menu item in the settings
+You will find your **Key** in the Integration menu item in the settings

 ![](/_images/doc2/doc2-Settings-Integration-API Key.png)